New Jersey Housing Market Guide

 hash-markAre House Prices Dropping in New Jersey?

-No, housing prices in New Jersey don’t seem to be dropping much in 2022.
-However, they do seem to be cooling off.
-Home prices across the state rose by 12% in 2020 and another 15% in 2021.
-They are expected to increase by 5% in 2022, which is still significant, yet not quite as dramatic in comparison.
+No, housing prices in New Jersey don’t seem to be dropping much in 2024 as there is low supply and consistent demand has resulted in a relatively balanced housing market with prices slightly rising.
+Home prices across the state are expected to increase by 5% in 2024, which is still significant, yet not quite as dramatic as the price increases in the real estate market between 2020 and 2022.

 However, the number of homes for sale has been dropping off statewide, which may keep prices consistent as there is also a slowing in demand due to rising interest rates.
 So, while a total market crash seems unlikely, homeowners should expect a slight reprieve from the dramatic increases witnessed over the past two years.